ezgimez/ezgimez.github.io/index.md

 ## Updates

+* November 2023: Our proposal "Learn to Compress" has been accepted as a workshop at [ISIT 2024](https://2024.ieee-isit.org/)!
+The proposal was put forward by Aaron Wagner (Cornell University), Elza Erkip (NYU, and also my advisor :-) ) and myself.
+We will release more details about this workshop in early December.

 * October 2023: The draft version of the journal version of our previous ISIT 2023 paper is available in [arXiv](https://arxiv.org/abs/2310.16961)!
 We demonstrate that the neural distributed compressor mimics the theoretical optimum for more exemplary sources :)

 * July 2023: I presented our work titled [*"Neural Distributed Compressor Does Binning"*](https://openreview.net/forum?id=3Dq4FZJSga) at Neural Compression Workshop @ ICML'23.
 Here are the [slides](/assets/Ozyilkan_ICML2023-workshop_final.pdf).